Pop-Vlad/faster-astap/README.md

 Both read the same star databases as the original, take the same options, and write the same `.ini` and `.wcs` files, so either can stand in for `astap_cli`.

+Both are also a [Python package](#python-package), `pip install faster-astap`, which is the way to use them from a script or a notebook — and the only way to solve an image already in memory, without it going through a file first.

 [DESIGN.md](DESIGN.md) has the rest: how the matching works, the depth ladder the index solver rests on, where each solver stops working and why, and how the port was made fast.